Adults can be part of the learning and practising process using this app to teach times tables.

 Unusually for an educational app, the sound for this app is far superior to its graphics.
 The multiplication tables and its answers are read out in a clear child's voice.
 Pacy and clear music accompanies the exercises although an option to turn it off if it becomes distracting would be very welcome.

-This app only covers the 2 times table.
+This app only covers the 5 times table.
 All of the other multiples are in other apps and are available at a low price.
+The two times table app is available for free.

-It is worth downloading this app to appraise the whole series for yourself.
+It is worth downloading the two times table app to appraise the whole series for yourself.
 It works identically to the others and offers the same features.
 As this is an app that takes no-frills to its limit but in doing so is a considerably different approach, view it with an open mind.

 From the Developer